alex-drake/R-for-Analysts/data_wrangling.md

 You should notice that using `lapply` is *slightly* faster than our `for` loop.
 Check out `?lapply` for more details to find out the specifics for each member of the `apply` family.

 Well done, you've extracted some data from the TfL API, cleaned it and carried out some basic summary functions!

-For further information please see the cheatsheet on data wrangling [here](file://///onelondon.tfl.local/shared/rnperformance/R-DEV/04 Cheat Sheets and Guides/dplry and tidyr Cheatsheet.pdf)